sagacious123/react-interview-questions-using-mindmap/README.md

 |1  | [Crack the React Interviews By Using Mindmap - Part 1.](https://github.com/hieptl/react-interview-questions-using-mindmap/tree/main/part-1) |
 |2  | [Crack the React Interviews By Using Mindmap - Part 2.](https://github.com/hieptl/react-interview-questions-using-mindmap/tree/main/part-2) |

 I am writing the next parts for the series.
-You just need to follow my series and we will crack the React interviews together :heart:
+You just need to follow my series and we will crack the React interviews together